 How many sessions do I need?

-Most patients will need between 2 to 4 treatments, depending on how much fat is in the under chin area to start with.
+Most patients will need between 2 to 4 treatments (some up to 6), depending on how much fat is in the under chin area to start with.

 Over time, you’ll notice your double chin gradually receding, revealing a slimmer, natural-looking neckline.